-The Furnituremaking Workshops @ J. Miller Handcrafted Furniture offer a wide range of hands-on classes in the craft of making furniture.
+The Furnituremaking Workshops at J. Miller Handcrafted Furniture offer a wide range of expertly taught hands-on classes in the craft of making furniture.

 For a simple schedule of workshops offered, click here.

 For more general information about the workshops, the shop itself, and a brief bio of Jeff Miller, click here.

 Private lessons are also available, where you can work with Jeff one-on-one on the topic or project of your choice.
 Please call for more information.

 There are few things that will have as big an impact on your woodworking as mastering the use of hand tools.
 This class combines the essential sharpening, tuning, and set-up of your hand tools with skill building and hand tool techniques.
 We'll work carefully on proper use of your body to get the most efficient and accurate work out of your tools.

 The course covers primarily chisels and hand planes, with some discussion of scrapers and spokeshaves.

 A Day of Hand Tools: Saturday, January 14, 2017, 9 AM - 5 PM